gtarasconi/python-crash-course-for-economists/README.md

 # python-crash-course-for-economists

-Dear all

-The Python class will use an interactive tool called "Jupyter notebooks" that lets you follow along in the slides, as well as write and execute your own code.
+This Python course will use an interactive tool called "Jupyter notebooks" that lets you run our scripts, as well as write and execute your own code.
 To use these notebooks, you will have to install Anaconda Python and make sure it is running.